Make a Film Foundation: Funding and financial stewardship

 Ninety percent of Make a Film Foundation's budget is supplied by donations that go directly to programming.
 Revenue breakdown between 2006 and 2013 were as follows: 75% contributions, 20% special events, and 5% "other", according to IRS 990 annual reports.

 Programs

 Short Narrative Program

 A child or teenager who suffers from a serious or life-threatening medical condition has the opportunity, with the help of industry mentors, to write and star in their own short film.
-They star in the film with well-known actors, and a noted director directs the piece.
+They star in the film with professional actors, under a professional director.

-These films are professional-quality Hollywood shorts, and generally play in festivals all over the US and internationally and have won numerous awards.
-The quality and authenticity of each film causes the budget per film to range anywhere from US$50,000 to $100,000.
+These films generally play in festivals and some have won awards.
+The budget per film to range anywhere from US$50,000 to $100,000.
 All cast and crew participate on a volunteer basis, with shooting taking place over the course of a weekend.
-The film is then edited, and screened at a red-carpet event in Hollywood in a major theatre as well as premiering in a theatre in the hometown of the authoring child or teenager.
+The film is then edited, and screened at an event in Hollywood as well as premiering in a theatre in the hometown of the authoring child or teenager.